rafrasenberg/rafrasenberg-website/content/posts/kubernetes/kubernetes-terraform-traefik-2.md

     secret: traefik-dashboard-auth
 ```

-Now add the ingress route configuration in `02-ingress.yml`, ofcourse changing your domain name again:
+Now add the ingress route configuration in `02-ingress.yml`, of course changing your domain name again:

 ```yml
 ---